Help Us Improve

 • For CARA members, use the CARA app to notify members of the public to keep an eye out for your loved one living with dementia who is lost.

 • If your loved one lives in the Sembawang-Woodlands community, you may reach out to the Dementia Search Activation Network (DSAN).
-DSAN is a Telegram channel run by AWWA Community Resource, Engagement and Support Team (CREST) for persons living with dementia and caregivers within the area.
+DSAN is a Telegram channel run by AWWA Community Outreach Team (CREST) for persons living with dementia and caregivers within the area.
 The Telegram channel will be activated upon receiving information about lost seniors within Woodlands and Sembawang from national apps such as CARA.
 Upon activation, the channel’s chat function will be activated for 48 hours to allow participants to share critical information to help locate the lost individual.
 Those interested to join the channel can click here.

 When your loved one returns home: